 The role of the microbiome in drug metabolism and efficacy

-This workshop has been brought together by the shared interests of the KTN Microbiome Innovation Network and the BioProNET2 network.
+This workshop was brought together by the shared interests of the KTN Microbiome Innovation Network and the BioProNET2 network.

 The KTN Microbiome Innovation Network brings together the microbiome community in the UK to raise the visibility of the UK’s world leading microbiome science and enable translation of this science to the benefit of the academic institutions, start-ups, SMEs, larger established companies that operate in the UK, and to society at large.
 BioProNET2 has a primary focus on the production and manufacture of biological therapeutics (ranging from proteins to nucleic acids to viral vectors and vaccines to engineered cells), linking the UK’s industrial and academic strengths.
 There is emerging evidence that the therapeutic effectiveness of biological medicines can be influenced by the microbiome.